|

 or costs -- of

-paid employees, packaging or waiting in line at the PO.
+paid employees working on the clock, packaging or waiting in line at the PO.

 In fact, an employee collects all items from your order, puts them in a

-shipping container or box, fills the box with packing material so as to avoid
+shipping container or box, lovingly fills the box with packing material so as to avoid

 damage in transit, seals the box, addresses the box, and then fills out both